 What Are Hydration Packs | What To Look For In Hydration Packs? | The Benefits of Hydration Packs

 Hydration packs are specifically designed backpacks or waist bags carrying a bladder full of fluid.
 The bladder feeds the hose, leading over the shoulder, and is clipped on the chest strap of the bag.
 The specific design of the hydration pack makes a comfortable means of drinking.
-You can quickly quench your thirst by just simply sucking the valve on the hose.

 What Is The Primary Function of Hydration Packs?